 - Our Ultimate Guides document advanced features and configuration.
 They also include best practice recommendations and numerous examples.
 The guides are available as downloadable PDFs.
 Community project users can purchase individual guides or bundled documentation packs from the Jaspersoft online store.
 Commercial customers can download them freely from the support portal. - Our free Business Intelligence Tutorials let you learn at your own pace, and cover topics for developers, system administrators, business users, and data integration users.
-The tutorials are available online from the Professional Services section of our website. - Free samples installed with JasperReports, iReport, and JasperReports Server, are documented online in the Community Wiki.
+The tutorials are available online from the Professional Services section of our website. - Free samples installed with JasperReports, iReport, and JasperReports Server, are documented online: JasperReports Samples Overview and JasperReports Samples Reference.
 For more information, visit our community website.